bigfive-org/bigfive-web/web/posts/belief_in_astrology_linked_to_lower_intelligence.md

 ### Key Findings of the Study

 A study conducted by researchers at Lund University in Sweden, published in the journal Personality and Individual Differences, aimed to explore the relationship between belief in astrology, intelligence, and personality traits.
-The study involved 264 participants who completed an online survey assessing their belief in astrology, intelligence, and personality traits, including narcissism and the Big Five personality traits.
+The study involved 264 participants who completed an online survey assessing their belief in astrology, intelligence, and personality traits, including [narcissism](/articles/narcissism) and the Big Five personality traits.

 The results of the study highlighted two main findings:

 - **Lower Intelligence**: The study found a negative correlation between intelligence and belief in astrology.
 Participants who scored higher on intelligence tests tended to have lower belief in astrology.
 This suggests that those with higher cognitive abilities are less likely to subscribe to astrological beliefs.
-- **Higher Narcissism**: Surprisingly, the strongest predictor of belief in astrology was narcissism.
+- [**Higher Narcissism**](/articles/narcissism): Surprisingly, the strongest predictor of belief in astrology was [narcissism](/articles/narcissism].
 Individuals who believed strongly in astrology also scored higher on measures of narcissism.
 This might be due to the self-centered worldview that both astrology and narcissism can promote, where individuals see themselves as unique and special in ways that align with astrological interpretations.

 ### Implications and Considerations